MatSKRAFT: A framework for large-scale materials knowledge extraction from scientific tables: Results

 \subsection{Performance Evaluation}

 To evaluate \matskraft, we obtained domain-expert (manually) annotated dev and test dataset.
 The dev and test sets consist of 416 and 738 tables for composition extraction, and 368 and 737 tables for property extraction, respectively.
-We conducted a comprehensive evaluation of \matskraft's extraction performance across both property and composition identification tasks, benchmarking against state-of-the-art LLMs.
+We conducted a comprehensive evaluation of \matskraft's extraction performance across both property and composition identification tasks, benchmarking against leading LLMs at the time of evaluation.